anphetamina/CoText/README.md

 - User pictures are stored on filesystem
 - Document content (and its metainformation) are also stored on disk

+###  Conflict-Free Replicated Data Type (CRDT)
+When users make concurrent edits to a shared document, the insert and delete operations must commute and the delete operations must be idempotent.
+Commutativity: Concurrent insert and delete operations converge to the same result regardless of the order in which they are applied.
+Idempotency: Repeated delete operations produce the same result.

+Such properties can be implemented by using a CRDT algorithm.
+Our implementation was based on [conclaveApp implementation](https://conclave-team.github.io/conclave-site/#what-is-a-real-time-collaborative-)

 ## TODO-s
+Some other features that could be worth are:
-- Store authentication data on client to avoid repeating the login every time
-- Use compression in the DocumentOk packet to improve bandwidth usage and trasfer time for large document
+[] Store authentication data on client to avoid repeating the login every time [] Use compression in the DocumentOk packet to improve bandwidth usage and trasfer time for large document [] Improve UX
-- Improve UX

 ### Security concerns
 The security was not our first priority in this stage.